scitran/client/Home.md

 * read the metadata of files, analyses, and containers (projects, sessions, acquisitions, collections)
 * download files, analyses, notes, and containers
 * upload files, analyses, and notes into containers
+* start Flywheel Gears (computations) and check on its progress

 This client and Flywheel are part of the Wandell lab software to support sharing data and reproducible computations.
 See the [Stanford Project on Scientific Transparency (PoST)](http://post.stanford.edu) for a statement of our goals.